MIDI: Samplers

 A sampler can record and digitize audio, store it in random-access memory (RAM), and play it back.
-Samplers typically allow a user to edit a sample and save it to a hard disk, apply effects to it, and shape it with the same tools that synthesizers use.
+With a sampler, users typically can edit a sample and save it to a hard disk, apply effects to it, and shape it with the same tools that subtractive synthesizers use.
 They also may be available in either keyboard or rack-mounted form.
 Instruments that generate sounds through sample playback, but have no recording capabilities, are known as "ROMplers".

-Samplers did not become established as viable MIDI instruments as quickly as synthesizers did, due to the expense of memory and processing power at the time.
+Samplers did not become established as viable MIDI instruments as quickly as synthesizers did due to the expense of memory and processing power at the time.
 The first low-cost MIDI sampler was the Ensoniq Mirage, introduced in 1984.
 MIDI samplers are typically limited by displays that are too small to use to edit sampled waveforms, although some can be connected to a computer monitor.

 Drum machines

 Drum machines typically are sample playback devices that specialize in drum and percussion sounds.
-They commonly contain a sequencer that allows the creation of drum patterns, and allows them to be arranged into a song.
-There often are multiple audio outputs, so that each sound or group of sounds can be routed to a separate output.
-The individual drum voices may be playable from another MIDI instrument, or from a sequencer.
+They commonly contain a sequencer for creating drum patterns and arranging them into a song.
+There often are multiple audio outputs so that each sound or group of sounds can be routed to a separate output.
+The individual drum voices may be playable from another MIDI instrument or from a sequencer.

 Workstations and hardware sequencers

 Sequencer technology predates MIDI.
 Analog sequencers use CV/Gate signals to control pre-MIDI analog synthesizers.
 MIDI sequencers typically are operated by transport features modeled after those of tape decks.
-They are capable of recording MIDI performances, and arranging them into individual tracks along a multitrack recording concept.
+They are capable of recording MIDI performances and arranging them into individual tracks using a multitrack recording paradigm.
 Music workstations combine controller keyboards with an internal sound generator and a sequencer.
-These can be used to build complete arrangements and play them back using their own internal sounds, and function as self-contained music production studios.
+These can be used to build complete arrangements and play them back using their own internal sounds and function as self-contained music production studios.
 They commonly include file storage and transfer capabilities.

-Effects devices
+Effects units

 Some effects units can be remotely controlled via MIDI.
 For example, the Eventide H3000 Ultra-harmonizer allows such extensive MIDI control that it is playable as a synthesizer.
 The Drum Buddy, a pedal-format drum machine, has a MIDI connection so that it can have its tempo synchronized with a looper pedal or time-based effects such as delay.